Limington, Maine

 Limington is a town in York County, Maine, United States.
 The population was 3,892 at the 2020 census.
 Limington is a tourist destination with historic architecture.
-It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.

 History

 In 1668, Francis Small traded goods with the Newichewannock tribe of this area.
 Their Chief Wesumbe, also known as Captain Sunday, was friendly with Small and warned him of a plot against his life.
 A group of renegade tribesmen planned to murder Small rather than pay him the furs they owed him.
 Small escaped after watching his trading post in what is now Cornish burn to the ground.
 The chief made up for the loss by selling Small all the lands bounded by the Great and Little Ossipee Rivers, the Saco River and the New Hampshire border.
 Known as the Ossipee Tract, it comprised the present-day towns of Limington, Limerick, Cornish (formerly Francisborough), Newfield, Parsonsfield and Shapleigh (which then included Acton).

 First called Little Ossipee Plantation (after Ossapee, its original Abenaki name), it was settled by Deacon Amos Chase, who removed here and built a mill in 1773 at the mouth of the Little Ossipee River.
 Ezra Davis and Jonathan Boothby followed him in 1774, and John McArthur and Joshua Small in 1775.
-Little Ossipee Plantation was incorporated on February 9, 1792 as the town of Limington.
+Little Ossipee Plantation was incorporated on February 9, 1792, as the town of Limington.
 It was named after Limington in Somerset, England, the home county of Sir Ferdinando Gorges, Lord Proprietor of Maine.
 As the surface of the land was rocky and broken, in 1798 nearly 2,000 acre of land were annexed from Little Falls Plantation (Hollis).
 In 1870, about 1,500 acre of land were ceded to Limerick.

 Soil was fertile and farmers yielded good crops.
 Another important early trade was logging, with the timber manufactured at various water power mills into lumber, boxes, shingles and clapboards.
 There were also gristmills and a tannery.
 Limington Academy was incorporated in 1848, its structure built in 1852.
 The population in 1870 was 1,630.
 Davis Memorial Library was built in 1912 to designs of noted Portland architect John Calvin Stevens.
 Today, 22 buildings in the town center are listed on the National Register of Historic Places.